-While detecting in Tracking you should periodically test that you are still in harmony with the ground by stopping, then raising and lowering the coil.
+Whilst sweeping the coil you should periodically test that you are still in harmony with the ground by stopping, then raising and lowering the coil.
 If the Threshold remains stable then you are still Ground Balanced.
 If there is a change in the Threshold then you need to reset the Ground Balance setting.
-Do this by continuing to raise and lower the coil, or repeat the procedure on p.
-40.